Surabhi888/posenet-demo-ml5js/README.md

-A posenet demo built using mlSjs
+A posenet demo built using ml5.js